aleshaleksey/fansys23/combat.md

   - Effect: Moves a foe away from you by up to 10ft.
   - Requires attack roll vs target's NAT+[Str or Dex].
   - Penalty if not proficient with **throws**.
+  - Special: For every size category that you are larger than your target, increase the maximum distance by 5ft.
 - **Throw**: A different flavour of shove.
 - **Trip**:
   - Effect: Knock a foe prone.